Skip to main content

 1951

-Civic produces Daphne du Maurier's play Rebecca, and asks Allentown High School students to paint the title character as they imagined her for use in the show.
+CLT produces Daphne du Maurier's play Rebecca, and asks Allentown High School students to paint the title character as they imagined her for use in the show.
 Clyde T. Bishoff, then president of CLT, offers free admission to anyone named Rebecca for two of the three performances.

 1956